Skip to content

 Istanbul Waterfront, Turkey

-Visiting Istanbul before and don’t think it’s worth it to go back!
+Visiting Istanbul before and don’t think it’s worth going back!

 Okay, you’re welcome to read this guide as well.
 We will tell you what you should not do or avoid doing in Istanbul since some people have made mistakes that have ruined their holiday.